-- Traditional, SEP, or SIMPLE IRA, later, for how to report the withdrawal of IRA contributions under section 408(d) - Transfers, later, for information on trustee-to-trustee transfers, including recharacterizations: - Reporting a corrective distribution from an IRA under section 408(d)(5), later; - Reporting IRA revocations or account closures due to Customer Identification Program failures, later; and - Reporting a transfer from a SIMPLE IRA to a non-SIMPLE IRA within the first 2 years of plan participation, later.
+- Traditional, SEP, or SIMPLE IRA, later, for how to report the withdrawal of IRA contributions under section 408(d) (4); - Transfers, later, for information on trustee-to-trustee transfers, including recharacterizations; - Reporting a corrective distribution from an IRA under section 408(d)(5), see Traditional, SEP, or SIMPLE IRA, later: - Reporting IRA revocations or account closures due to Customer Identification Program failures, see IRA Revocation or Account Closure, later; and - Reporting a transfer from a SIMPLE IRA to a non-SIMPLE IRA within the first 2 years of plan participation, see Traditional, SEP, or SIMPLE IRA, later.

 The direct rollover provisions beginning later do not apply to distributions from any IRA.
 However, taxable distributions from traditional IRAs and SEP IRAs may be rolled over into an eligible retirement plan.
 See section 408(d)(3).
-SIMPLE IRAs may also be rolled over into an eligible retirement plan, but only after the 2-year period described in section 72(t)(6).
+SIMPLE IRAs also may be rolled over into an eligible retirement plan, but only after the first 2 years of plan participation.